Noctem/Monocle/README.md

 ## Features

 - accurate timestamp information whenever possible with historical data
-- Twitter and PushBullet notifications
+- Twitter, PushBullet, and Telegram notifications
   - references nearest landmark from your own list
-- IV/moves detection, storage, and notification
+- IV/moves detection, storage, notification, and display
   - produces nice image of Pokémon with stats for Twitter
   - can configure to get IVs for all Pokémon or only those eligible for notification
 - stores Pokémon, gyms, and pokestops in database